McCourt School of Public Policy (MSPP)

 1. Requests for leave should be made in writing to the Dean, in accordance with University policies.
 The Provost reserves the right to overrule this decision should it be deemed inconsistent with Main Campus policies or equities.

-2. In accordance with University policy, the Dean decides whether a faculty leave request shall be supported or denied and forwards that decision to the Provost.
+2. In accordance with University and Main Campus policy, the Dean decides whether a faculty leave request shall be supported or denied and forwards that decision to the Provost.
+The Provost reserves the right to overrule this decision.
 The Dean will generally support a leave request if:

-1. A sufficient number of core faculty remain in place.
+1. A sufficient number of tenure-line faculty remain in place.

 2. Relevant courses can be satisfactorily staffed.